 Starfish, Pacific Northwest

-The Fat Henricia star is found in the north pacific ocean, they are very common on the BC coast.
+The Fat Henricia star is found in the Pacific Northwest, they are very common on the BC coast.
 They can be seen on the beach, under rocks, in tidal pools or on gravel.
 Its aquatic range are the coastal and subtital zones.
 They are almost always found near sponges and coral because of the currents they create, making it easier for the sea star to filter feed.
 They can be found from depths of 0 to more than 2000 meters.

 They feed upon detritus and plankton floating in the water, and uses currents made by sponges or coral to make this process easier.
 Henricia feeds on plankton, sponge tissue, ascidians, and other invertebrates.
 It is in turn, eaten by other vertebrates.